 I would consider this alternative sweetener a better option for diabetics than beverages sweetened with sugar (in all its blood sugar raising forms).

 Is sucralose okay while fasting?

 If you’re approaching a therapeutic fast or want to get the benefits of autophagy, no, don’t consume sucralose during a fast.
 However, if you’re just daily intermittent fasting – yes, it’s perfectly fine while fasting.
 There are no calories in sucralose.
-Here’s an example of my blood glucose after consuming an energy drink with loads of caffeine and sucralose.
+Here’s two examples of my blood glucose after consuming an energy drink with loads of caffeine and sucralose.
 One with Bang and one with Reign.